monirz/idiomatic-go/README.md

 ## Design pattern / Best practices

  People come from other languages to Go, they try write the way code they used write code in their favorite language.
-When you are learning a new langauge it's just not the syntax, it's the whole echo-system and best practices of that language.
+When you are learning a new langauge it's just not the syntax, it's the whole eco-system and best practices of that language.

  * **[When in Go, do as the Gopher do](https://talks.golang.org/2014/readability.slide#1)**

- Go is not a OOP language, people tend to do that a lot like implemnting pure OOP pattern whose are come from OOP language.
+ Go is not an OOP language, people tend to do that a lot like implementing pure OOP pattern whose are come from OOP language.
 Go is a C like language with the modern features and easier to writing code.
 Yet you can adapt some good parts/feature from OOP in Go.

 In idiomatic Go your interface{} should be small like they way it is used in the standard packages.
 So if you want to loosely couple your code for future modification or extendings by following some design pattern like clean-architecture, do it in the way that it looks like Go.
 Avoid writing the code same way you used to write in a pure OOP langauge.